wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 # WiredTiger's Azure Extension
 ## 1. Introduction
 This extension allows WiredTiger storage source extensions to read from and write to objects stored in Azure Blob Storage using WiredTiger’s provided internal abstraction for storing data in an object storage service.

 ## 2. Building and running
 This section describes how to build WiredTiger with the Azure extension enabled.

 ### Requirements
-<li> CMake 3.13 or higher
+* CMake 3.13 or higher
-<li> G++ 8.4 or higher <p>
+* G++ 8.4 or higher

-Check your CMake version by typing `cmake --version`.
-Check your g++ version typing `g++ --version`.

 ### How to install requirements (skip this step if requirements have been met)

-If the CMake version is not 3.13 or higher update your CMake to 3.13 using the following.
+If the CMake version is not 3.13 or higher update CMake to 3.13 using the following.
 ```bash
 sudo apt remove cmake
 wget https://cmake.org/files/v3.13/cmake-3.13.0.tar.gz